fisherynwa/multi_pfa/README.txt

  Description:
 Program "multi_pfa()" performs the Multi-PFA approach described in the paper.
 The program considers the last category as a baseline.
-So, the user needs to recode the outcome variable accordingly before running the software.
+So, users need to recode the outcome variable accordingly before running the software.

 	Usage
 	pfa(X, y, tval, reg, K, m)